First of all I would like to congratulate all the participants for their sincere efforts in the Linkedin’s IPO Contest.

 Revenue Build-Up Sheet:

-- There’s no right or wrong solution of this, as this part is very subjective.
+• There no right or wrong solution to this, as this part is very subjective.
 More you know about the industry and company better the assumptions would be.

 Cash Flow Statement: